-Key Responsibilities:

-- Establishes performance criteria for the annual evaluation of the Board and its committees - · Oversees the annual self-evaluation by Board members. - · Identifies and recommends individuals to serve on the Board and its committees. - · Develops and makes recommendations with respect to our Corporate Governance Guidelines, including the appropriate size, composition and responsibilities of the Board and its committees. - · Reviews corporate governance best practices and market trends. - · Reviews and approves or ratifies any related party transactions. - · Reviews any contemplated outside directorships of current Board members. - · Responds to stockholder requests and inquiries. - · Reviews and recommends Director training initiatives - · Advises the Board with respect to Board committee charters, composition and protocol.
+Members Key Responsibilities: David E. Sharbutt (Chair) • Establishes performance criteria for the annual evaluation of the Board and its committees.
+Robert D. Hormats Pamela D.A.
+Reeve Oversees the annual self-evaluation by Board members. • Identifies and recommends individuals to serve on the Board and its committees.
+Meetings in 2016: 6 Develops and makes recommendations with respect to our Corporate Governance Guidelines including the appropriate size, composition and responsibilities of the Board and its committees.
+Reviews corporate governance best practices and market trends.
+Reviews and approves or ratifies any related party transactions.
+Reviews any contemplated outside directorships of current Board members.
+Responds to stockholder requests and inquiries.
+Reviews and recommends Director training initiatives. • Advises the Board with respect to Board committee charters, composition and protocol.